-Sustainable Medium Term Financial Plan - A mid-year review of the Medium Term Financial Plan will be presented to Cabinet to consider the emerging risk of the economic downturn, increasing inflationary pressures and supply chain issues, and the war in Ukraine.
-To consider the impact of rising prices, including pay pressures, fuel and utilities, the potential adverse supply impacts on service delivery, and increasing service demand pressures from vulnerable households.
-A budget consultation will be completed during the summer to inform the development of the future Gedling Plan 2023-27 to ensure service priorities are aligned to the resources available.
+- Sustainable Medium Term Financial Plan A mid-year review of the Medium Term Financial Plan will be presented to Cabinet to consider the emerging risk on increased service delivery costs and inflation.
+To consider the impact of rising prices, including pay pressures, fuel and utilities, the potential adverse supply impacts on service delivery, and increasing service demand pressures from vulnerable households Action: Chief Financial Officer/Senior Leadership Team - Ongoing - Workforce Capacity To monitor the emerging risk of restrictions on workforce capacity to the delivery of the Gedling Plan and to governance compliance.

-Action: Chief Financial Officer/Senior Leadership Team - Ongoing

-• Workforce Capacity - To monitor the emerging risk of restrictions on workforce capacity to the delivery of the Gedling Plan and to governance compliance.
 Prioritise Gedling Plan actions to ensure alignment with resources available and to maintain staff morale.
-Workforce capacity is being impacted by: Covid-19 service impacts and the resulting backlog of service plan actions; implementation of the management restructure to deliver required efficiency savings requiring new ways of working to ensure success resulting in capacity reductions during this period of change; and the cost of living crisis increasing demands to support for vulnerable households.
+Workforce capacity is being impacted by increased service demand and a shortage of professionals in the job market, with reliance on high cost Interim staffing arrangements, implementation of the management restructure to deliver required efficiency savings requiring new ways of working to ensure success resulting in capacity reductions during this period of change; and the cost of living crisis is still increasing demands to support for vulnerable households.